ruby-rdf/rdf-n3/README.md

     RDF::Statement(f, <#loves>, h)

 Note that the behavior of both existential and universal variables is not entirely in keeping with the [Team Submission][], and neither work quite like SPARQL variables.
 When used in the antecedent part of an implication, universal variables should behave much like SPARQL variables.
 This area is subject to a fair amount of change.

+* Variables, themselves, cannot be part of a solution, which limits the ability to generate updated rules for reasoning.
+* Both Existentials and Universals are treated as simple variables, and there is really no preference given based on the order in which they are introduced.

 ### Query
 Formulae are typically used to query the knowledge-base, which is set from the base-formula/default graph.
 A formula is composed of both constant statements, and variable statements.
 When running as a query, such as for the antecedent formula in `log:implies`, statements including either explicit variables or blank nodes are treated as query patterns and are used to query the knowledge base to create a solution set, which is used either prove the formula correct, or create bindings passed to the consequent formula.